 “Decentering the self, making room for the Other of God through humility and obedience, entails the discipline of hospitality.
 It means making room in oneself for all who challenge us to move beyond the narrow confines of self-absorption, self-fixation, self-preoccupation.
-Through constant hospitality the monk is able to make room for the other: the other person, other people, and the Other who is God”.
+Through constant hospitality the monk is able to make room for the other: the other person, other people, and the Other who is God.”

 Holland House also seeks to provide the space, time and ethos that will facilitate an authentic encounter with self, the other and the Divine – whether on retreat, at a business meeting with colleagues, walking in the gardens, or sitting in quiet prayer and meditation.
-“But whenever you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you” (Matt 6.6)
+“But whenever you pray, go into your room and shut the door and pray to your Father who is in secret; and your Father who sees in secret will reward you.”
+(Matt 6.6)

-Being in harmony with Creation also means finding harmony with other faith traditions.
+Holland House boldly states that it seeks to be “in harmony with creation”.
+Being in harmony with Creation means finding harmony with other faith traditions.
 Holland House seeks to encourage people from other traditions to use the House and to share their spiritual treasures with us.
-Each year we hold three Interfaith days where people from the Baha’i, Buddhist, Christian, Hindu, Jewish, Muslim, Quaker and Sikh faiths meet together to share elements of one anothers tradition.
+Each year, we hold three Interfaith days where people from the Baha’i, Buddhist, Christian, Hindu, Jewish, Muslim, and Sikh faiths meet together to share elements of one another’s traditions.
 The Trustees of Holland House see this as an important and growing area of our ministry and work.

-Being in harmony with Creation”.
-This means understanding our place as individuals, groups, and human beings in a Creation filled with many other kinds of ‘beings’.
-To support this we developed ‘Forty ways to live in harmony’ by looking after our gardens organically, paying attention to habitat and encouraging insects, birds, mammals and reptiles to make our grounds their home.
-We carefully purchase food and ingredients, sourcing locally and sustainably whenever possible, we are founder members of the Sustainable Restaurant Association and our housekeeping team clean the House with eco-friendly products.
+Being in harmony with Creation also means understanding our place as individuals, groups, and human beings in a creation filled with many other kinds of ‘beings’.
+To support this, we developed ‘Forty Ways To Live In Harmony’ by looking after our gardens organically, paying attention to habitat and encouraging insects, birds, mammals and reptiles to make our grounds their home.
+We carefully purchase food and ingredients, sourcing locally and sustainably whenever possible.
+We are founder members of the Sustainable Restaurant Association and our housekeeping team clean the House with eco-friendly products.
 These are also deeply important expressions of our spirituality.